Carl Zuckmayer: Life and career

-Born in Nackenheim in Rhenish Hesse, he was the second son of Amalie (1869–1954), née Goldschmidt, and Carl Zuckmayer de (1864–1947).
+Born in Nackenheim in Rhenish Hesse, he was the second son of Amalie (1869–1954), née Goldschmidt, and Carl Zuckmayer (1864–1947).
 When he was four years old, his family moved to Mainz.
 With the outbreak of World War I, he (like many other high school students) finished Rabanus-Maurus-Gymnasium with a facilitated "emergency" Abitur and volunteered for military service.

 During the war, he served with the German Army's field artillery on the Western Front.
 In 1917, he published his first poems in the pacifist journal Die Aktion and he was one of the signatures of the "Appeal" published by the Antinational Socialist Party after the German Revolution of 9 November 1918.
 By this time, Zuckmayer held the rank of a Leutnant der Reserve (Reserve Officer).

 After the war, he took up studies at the University of Frankfurt, first in humanities, later in biology and botany.
 In 1920, he married his childhood friend Annemarie Ganz, but they were divorced just one year later, when Zuckmayer had an affair with actress Annemarie Seidel.

 Zuckmayer's initial ventures into literature and theatre were complete failures.
 His first drama, Kreuzweg (1921), fell flat and was delisted after only three performances, and when he was chosen as dramatic adviser at the theatre of Kiel, he lost his new job after his first, controversial staging of Terence's The Eunuch.

 In 1924, he became a dramaturge at the Deutsches Theater in Berlin, jointly with Bertolt Brecht.
 After another failure with his second drama, Pankraz erwacht oder Die Hinterwäldler, he finally had a public success with the rustic comedy Der fröhliche Weinberg (The Merry Vineyard) in 1925, written in his local Mainz-Frankfurt dialect.
 This work won him the prestigious Kleist Prize two years after it was awarded to Brecht, and launched his career.

 Also in 1925, Zuckmayer married the Austrian actress Alice Herdan, and they bought a house in Henndorf, near Salzburg, in Austria.
 Zuckmayer's next play, Der Schinderhannes, was again successful.